HughHuang96824/Alogorithms-on-Graphs/README.md

 # Alogorithms-on-Graphs

-Alogorithms on Graphs assignments
+Topics:
+Definition of Graphs and Representing Graphs;
+Connected Components;
+Previsit and Postvisit Orders;
+Directed Acyclic Graphs;
+Topological Sort;
+Strongly Connected Components;
+Breadth-First and Depth-First Search;
+Shortest Path Tree;
+Fastest Route;
+Dijkstra's Algorithm;
+Building a Network;
+Greedy Algorithms;
+Cut Property;
+Kruskal’s Algorithm and Prim’s Algorithm;

-These programs are assignments for Alogorithms on Graphs.
+The following programs are assignments for Alogorithms on Graphs.
 The descriptions of the assignments are in the pdf files

 1.pdf: reachability.cpp; connected_components.cpp